 This vehicle is equipped with tether anchorages for use with child restraints that have a top tether strap.
-Consult any authorized MERCEDESBENZ dealer for the exact location of these anchorages.
+Consult your authorized MERCEDES-BENZ dealer for the exact location of these anchorages.

 Steering Lock

 Steering is locked when the key is withdrawn and the steering lock is engaged.
 The key can be withdrawn only in position 0.